22 free museums in London you need to visit

 V&A Museum of Childhood

-The Museum of Childhood is a branch of the Victoria and Albert Museum which specialises in objected designed by and for children such as toys, clothes and more.
+The Museum of Childhood is a branch of the Victoria and Albert Museum that celebrates the world of childhood through its extensive collection of toys, games, and children’s artifacts.

 Nearest tube station: Bethnal Green.